nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 program provides a useful set of diagnostics, so we’ll run it on each on our fastq files to check their quality.
 In the interest of time, we will only look at three of our fastqs.
-We’ll loop over each of these and call FastQC on the forward file only (it only takes the path to the input and the path to where you want the output as parameters).
+We’ll loop over each of these and call FastQC on the forward file only (the program only takes the path to the input and the path to where you want the output as parameters).
 When working with your own data, always make sure to look both at the forward and reverse files because sometimes issues can arise in only one of the read directions.

 <br>